MaiTra10/prjctNotes/README.md

 # :memo: [prjctNotes](https://prjctnotes.com/)
-Welcome to the github repository for prjctNotes.
-It is a note taking web application I developed through the use of AWS for the backend and HTML, CSS and JavaScript for the frontend.
+Welcome to the github repository for <b>prjctNotes</b>.

-While this may be just another note taking app in another portfolio, I started this as my first project and realized partway through that this may have been a generic/common project, but I felt it would be better to complete what I had started than to abandon it.
-In this project, I chose to focus on the backend functionality to further develop my understanding of AWS and get comfortable working with its services.
+<b>prjctNotes</b> is a full-stack web application I built completely from scratch as my first full-stack project.
+The front-end is created with HTML, CSS and Javascript while the backend utilizes an AWS ecosystem of services which includes Lambda Function URLs, DynamoDB and Parameter Store.

+The website allows you to add or remove notes as you please and also saves them even when you are not logged in!
+If you would like to take your notes across devices, there is a sign up and log in feature to let you do this, and in the case you forget your password, the 'forgot password' feature will help you recover your account.

 ## :globe_with_meridians: Overview